 - The only one–year Master of Public Affairs degree program from an Ivy League institution

 The program's skills courses are designed to equip students with the data analytical tools and leadership skills needed to understand and address some of the world's most pressing problems.
-Students also engage in a three–month consultancy project, and a ten–day global policy experience that takes place in international locations.
+Students also engage in a three–month consultancy project.
 Students may apply to pursue a data–driven policy specialization to gain the tools needed to turn large data sets and behavioral science into improved policy.

 Program of Study: For degree completion, students must complete at least 13 courses (10 credits).
 For the more detail, see the curriculum page on the MPA website.